-This list features the most innovative, technology-driven Indian start-ups in this space (in no particular order).
+This list features the most innovative, technology-driven Indian start-ups in this space (in no particular order) as of Jun 2020.
 The focus areas of these companies cover a wide range including indigenous battery design, repurposing of used batteries for second-life applications, research on new battery chemistries, development of supporting software, and firmware.

 Ion Energy | Mumbai

 Founded in 2016, Ion Energy focuses on battery design, battery data analytics and development of Battery Management Systems (BMS).